rich-newman/typescript-analyzer-eslint-prettier/docs/walkthrough.md

 ## Stop a Build if There Are Linting Errors

 Hit ctrl-z to undo the last change in app2.ts.
 You should again get a 'no-var' linting error.
-Go to Tools/Options/TypeScript Analyzer (ESLint) and change the 'Run on Build' option to true:
+Go to Tools/Options/TypeScript Analyzer/ESLint and change the 'Run on Build' option to true:

 ![walkthrough6](assets\images\walkthrough6.jpg)